blackjyn/Flash-Experiments/README.md

-# Flash Experiments
+# Flash / Actionscript Experiments
-A collection of legacy Flash and Pixel Bender effects and experiments done between 2007-2011 by **Edvard Toth** (http://edvardtoth.com)
+A collection of legacy Flash, Actionscript and Pixel Bender effects and experiments done between 2007-2011 by **Edvard Toth** (http://edvardtoth.com)

 Most of the content is available in form of FlashDevelop projects, with all supporting FLAs and asset files included, where applicable.